Partial Hospitalization (PHP)

 Seeking treatment for drug or alcohol abuse can be a daunting task for many addicts.
 Rehab programs are available in many forms, including residential rehab, day treatment, intensive outpatient programs (IOP), and partial hospitalization.
 Partial hospitalization is an intensive form of outpatient care that involves treatment sessions for at least five days each week, with evening and weekend sessions also possible.

 While residential rehab provides the most comprehensive form of treatment, not all people are able to commit to a live-in program.
-Partial hospitalization and other outpatient programs provide a more flexible and affordable alternative for people in need.
+Partial hospitalization and other outpatient rehabilitation programs provide a more flexible and affordable alternative for people in need.

 These programs are used by two main groups of people: